duffyevan/CS4518_TopicSurvey/tutorial/tutorial.md

 ---

-# Step 2: Setting Alarms With The Android API
+## Setting Alarms With The Android API

 Setting alarms from the Android API is actually quite easy.
 All that is needed is to run an intents with a few parameters.